Catherine-Q-MT/datahub-demo/README.md

 # Datahub Demo

 This is a basic demo repo to showcase different ways of using datahub.
+It was built looking at Version 0.10.0

 To use it:
 * Have Docker Desktop installed on your machine